F5Networks/f5-aws-cloudformation/supported/standalone/2nic/readme.md

 ![2-NIC configuration example](images/aws-1nic.png)

 ### Documentation
-The ***BIG-IP Virtual Edition and Amazon Web Services: Multi-NIC Setup*** guide (https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-ve-multi-nic-setup-amazon-ec2-12-1-0.html) decribes how to create the configuration manually without using the CloudFormation template.
-This document also decribes the configuration in more detail.
+The ***BIG-IP Virtual Edition and Amazon Web Services: Multi-NIC Setup*** guide (https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-ve-multi-nic-setup-amazon-ec2-12-1-0.html) details how to create the configuration manually without using the CloudFormation template.
+This document also describes the configuration in more detail.

 ## Design Patterns